It’s tradition! Here are our annual reflections…

 Compared to this time last year, are you: a) happier or sadder? b) fatter or thinner? c) richer or poorer?

-Katie: a) happier b) fatter thankfully c) poorer in the monetary sense.
-Richer in knowing who I am.
+Katie: a) happier b) the same c) About the same in the monetary sense.
+Richer in knowing who I am and what I want.

 How did you spend Christmas?